ntropy-esa/biochar-systems-dev/README.md

 To do that properly,
 - open visual code (your new text editor), and select the folder biochar-systems-dev
-- open a git bash in your local folder biochar-systems-dev: this window will be used for git commands, checking status, making commits
+- open a git bash in your local folder biochar-systems-dev: this window will be used for git commands, checking status, making commits (or GitHub Desktop)
 - open another git bash cmd in the folder biochar-systems-dev, and run in that one the command hugo ``` hugo serve -D --disableFastRender ``` This will launch a local web server on your computer.
 It will tell you that the hugo website is running at some localhost adress.
 Open your favorite web browser (ideally in a private window, to avoid style caching issues) and type that address (typically http://localhost:1313/biochar-systems/).
 Any changes you do in the content files, will  be rendered directly.
 Sometimes, there are bugs and it won't manage to compile and render the changes.
 In that case, just interrupt (Ctrl+C in that bash window), and re-type the command (shortcut: arrow-up, and enter).

 ### Hugo folder structure